ICS-485-Project/Game-Proj/index.md

 - Satisfaction

 ### Goals
-- reach the end of the level without suffocating
+- reach the end of the level avoiding electric blocks and escaping the enemy chasing you
 - try to get faster each time
+- find new strategies using gravity mechanic

 #### Suspense
 - limited time to finish the level
+- enemy AI chasing you, keeps player progressing through the level

 ### Obstacles
 - Traps